justineuroCE/GCD-Project/CodeBook.md

 totAccZSd|SD total acceleration – z component based on 128 measurements in standard gravity units 'g'|continuous|positive| [0,128/127]
  \ |  |  |  | \ |

-To create a dataset for the means and standard deviations of the nine variables (**Goal 2**), I continued off from Step 4 for creating the raw dataset.
+To create a dataset for the means and standard deviations of the nine variables (**Goal 2**), I continued off from Step 4 for creating the raw dataset but include the second part of Step 2.
 The additional steps are in the second part of the **constructData** function (lines 82-88, 94).

 * Step 2 (continued) --- The second part of the **constructData** function:
     + creates a list containing the nine 10299 x 128 data frames for the variables in the study (line 84)